rrma/data_science/README.md

 # Data Science Repository

-This repository contains data science projects or ideas I worked on in my free time.
-Feedback for improvements are very welcome!
+This repository contains data science projects or ideas I worked on in my free time or during university.

-## Spam Detection
 ## Sentiment Analysis
 ### Task Description